-MP/M IIT.M.
-Operating System Release 2.1 Programming Guidelines
+MP/M II V2.1 Programming Guidelines

-Addendum to the MP/M II Operating System Programmer's Guide Copyright © 1982 by Digital Research CP/M is a registered trademark of Digital Research.
-MP/M and MP/M II are trademarks of Digital Research.
-Compiled January 1982
+Addendum #3 to the First Printing - 1981 Copyright © 1982 by Digital Research, Inc. CP/M is a registered trademark of Digital Research MP/M and MP/M II are trademarks of Digtal Research Compiled January 15, 1982

-This guideline provides additional discussion on the information presented in the MP/M IITM Operating System Programmer's Guide.
-In particular, this document emphasizes those areas of MP/M II where restrictions exist that did not exist in versions 1 and 2 of CP/M® and version 1 of MP/MTM.
+This guideline provides additional discussion on the information presented in the MP/M II^{TM.} Programmer's Guide.
+In particular, this document emphasizes those areas of MP/M II where restrictions exist that did not exist in version 1 of MP/M ^{T.M.} or versions 1 and 2 of CP/M[®].
 The intent is to enable the MP/M II application programmer to avoid potential problems with new software.
-As a prerequisite, the reader should be familiar with the material presented in the MP/M II Operating System Programmer's Guide.
+As a prerequisite, the reader should be familiar with the material presented in the MP/M II Programmer's Guide.

 - Always use the following sequence when performing file operations that require an open file.
-Under MP/M II, these operations are the BDOS read, write, lock, and unlock record commands. - Activate a file's FCB with a BDOS Open or Make function call before using the FCB in a file operation.
+Under MP/M II, these operations are the BDOS read, write, lock and unlock record commands. - Activate a file's FCB with a BDOS Open or Make function call before using the FCB in a file operation.
 Verify that the Open or Make operation was successful.
 MP/M II only accepts FCBs activated by a successful Open or Make call for open file operations.
 If an FCB that has not been activated is used, MP/M II returns a checksum error. - Perform all file operations using activated FCBs.
 Note that MP/M II does not deactivate an activated FCB when it returns error codes for file operations.
-Generally, only the current record and random record fields of an activated FCB should be modified.
+In general, only the current record and random record fields of an activated FCB should be modified.
 In addition, all file operations with an activated FCB must be made under the user number that was in effect when the FCB was activated.
 A similar restriction applies to activated FCBs that specify the default drive.
 All file operations specifying such an FCB must be made under the current drive that was in effect when the FCB was activated.
-Item 3 in this list covers the complete rules regarding activated FCB modification.
+The complete rules regarding activated FCB modification are covered in item 3.